ttomli/ecojourney/README.md

 # EcoJourney

 ## Install
-1. Clone this repository
+1. Clone this repository and navigate into it ```cd ecojourney```
+2. Install all dependencies ```npm install```
-2. Go to Chrome Extensions and enable "developer" (top right)
+3. Go to Chrome Extensions and enable "developer" (top right)
-3. Click Load unpacked and select this repository
+4. Click Load unpacked and select this repository
-4. Enable Extension in Chrome Extensions (make sure the button is toggled on)
+5. Enable Extension in Chrome Extensions (make sure the button is toggled on)

 ## Acknowledgements